Hoisin Sauce (Better than Store-Bought)

 Hoisin Sauce Recipe Video

-Unlike its store-bought counterpart, which tends to be excessively salty, overly sweet, and disappointingly thick, this hoisin sauce recipe tastes sweet, salty, tangy, and downright delicious.
+Store-bought hoisin tends to be excessively salty, overly sweet, and disappointingly thick.
+Our homemade hoisin sauce recipe tastes sweet, salty, tangy, and downright delicious.
 Use this umami-rich sauce for chicken, salmon, ribs, tofu, and veggies.

-Since perfecting this recipe, we’ve explored countless ways to use it.
-To date, we have generously coated and roasted salmon, tossed it with tofu, and slathered it onto tender baked ribs (don’t miss these hoisin sticky ribs).
-We also love using this to make Asian-inspired chicken lettuce wraps.
+Since perfecting this recipe, we’ve explored so many ways to use it.
+To date, we’ve used it to make glazed salmon, tossed it with tofu, and used it for hoisin sticky ribs.
+We also love using this sauce to make these chicken lettuce wraps.

 Homemade hoisin sauce